openhwgroup/cva6/cv32/sim/uvmt_cv32/README.md

 If you have access to other SystemVerilog simulators such as Synopsys **_VCS_**, Aldec **_RivieraPRO_** or some other simulator not listed here and would like to add support to the Makefile, your pull-request will be graciously accepted!

-UVM Libraries
+UVM-1.2 Libraries
 -------------
-Typically, these come with the distribution of a SystemVerilog simulator.
+The UVM environments in core-v-verif require the use of version 1.2 of the UVM library (1.1 will not suffice).
+Typically, the UVM library comes with the distribution of your SystemVerilog simulator.
 Point your environment variable `UVM_HOME` to your simulator's UVM library.
 For example Metrics dsim users will have something like this:<br>`export UVM_HOME=/tools/Metrics/dsim/20191112.8.0/uvm-1.2`.
 <br><br>